 |kampong glam halal restaurants||kampong glam cafe delivery|

 |kampong glam restaurant singapore||kampong glam cafe opening hours|

 |bussorah street cafe||kampong glam cafe|

-Once an ethnic enclave for the Muslim community, including Arab and Bugis traders, Kampong Glam is a hip neighbourhood peppered with hole-in-the-wall boutiques along Haji Lane, quaint restaurants and bars on Arab Street, and charming cultural spots.
+Ans.
+Once an ethnic enclave for the Muslim community, including Arab and Bugis traders, Kampong Glam is a hip neighborhood peppered with hole-in-the-wall boutiques along Haji Lane, quaint restaurants, and bars on Arab Street, and charming cultural spots.

-Kampong Glam (originally spelt “Campong Gelam” when it was named around 1830) is one of 10 subzones of the Rochor area located in the central region.
-The estate covers 56 ac of land located to the east of the 19th-century European town in Singapore, between Rochor River and the sea.
+Ans.
+Kampong Glam (originally spelled “Campong Gelam” when it was named around 1830) is one of 10 subzones of the Rochor area located in the central region.
+The estate covers 56 ac of land located to the east of the 19th-century European town in Singapore, between the Rochor River and the sea.